What Is Google Gemini (Formerly Bard)? Everything You Need to Know

 The conclusion: The GPT models are particularly suitable for comprehensive text analyses, developer workflows and creative brainstorming sessions.
 Gemini, on the other hand, is ideal for Google Workspace teams and for large multimodal projects and analytics.

-How can I use Google Gemini in Germany?
+How Can I Use Google Gemini in Germany?

-Using the free tier version of Gemini
+Using the Free Tier Version of Gemini

-• Go to the URL gemini.google.com upon
+• Go to the URL gemini.google.com

 • No login is required to use Google Gemini; a prompt, i.e. an input, can be sent to Gemini directly in the user interface